kumpan/unikorn/content/unikorns/2020-11-26-ulrika-viberg.md

 ![Ulrika Viberg, Founder of Unikorn](../assets/ulrika-viberg.jpg)

-## Ulrika's Story
+### Ulrika's Story

 Ulrika has worked in the search business since 2007, with both organic and paid search, in-house and as a consultant.
 Before starting her own agency, she worked with a few of the largest companies in the world, such as ebay, Rocket Internet, eDreams and Omnicom Media Group.
 Ulrika started Unikorn in 2016 in order to be a full-time consultant at eBay Classifieds Global Growth Team.
 In 2018, Ulrika decided to take on multiple clients and converted Unikorn to an agency.

-## Ulrika’s super powers
+### Ulrika’s super powers

 * Technical SEO and JavaScript SEO
 * Digital Strategies and Content Strategies
 * PR SEO and Content Marketing
 * Product Owner and Project Manager

-## What makes Ulrika’s inner Unikorn jump around with joy?
+### What makes Ulrika’s inner Unikorn jump around with joy?

-“When I’m not optimising my clients websites, or helping them setting their goals and strategies, I love to do various art and crafts projects, like photographing, painting, sewing or stitching.
+> When I’m not optimising my clients websites, or helping them setting their goals and strategies, I love to do various art and crafts projects, like photographing, painting, sewing or stitching.
 Beautiful things make me happy :)
+>

-I also love to ski downhills and mountain hiking.
+> I also love to ski downhills and mountain hiking.
 I grew up in the north of Sweden, we had sleigh dogs and spent a lot of time in the big wild Swedish forests.
+>

-If there is a good book to read, I don’t say no to that either.”
+> If there is a good book to read, I don’t say no to that either.

-## Fun facts you didn’t know about Ulrika
+### Fun facts you didn’t know about Ulrika

 * Ulrika won a county championship in moped driving 1988, in her county.
 * Once she was clocked skiing downhill (on a rather slow run) at 78 kilometers per hour.